 The variation of population average and individual 25-hydroxyvitamin D levels with the season, due to varying levels of UV-B skin exposure,

-The observed inverse relationship between 25-hydroxyvitamin D levels and COVID-19 severity
+The observed inverse relationship between 25-hydroxyvitamin D levels and COVID-19 severity.
+Please see the graph several pages below showing this relationship, from Vanegas-Cedillo and other research articles.

 Viral shedding increasing according to disease severity.